vermashresth/awesome-emergent-languages/README.md

+# Emergent Languages
-# Paper Collection and summary on Emergent Languages through Multi-Agent Reinforcement Learning
+## Paper Collection and Summaries

 Emergent Languages is a very interesting research area to study how languages emerge artificially, what properties they showcase and whether the functional nature of language and communication can be used to improve upon otherwise supervised learning setting for natural language tasks.
 This area has strong connections with Computational Linguisics, Artificial Intelligence, Cognitive Science and Behaviourial Theory.